fgremper/CloudStudio/Documents/WorkLog.md

 * Clean up code in the webinterface
 * Webinterface: Folder/package view
 * Webinterface: error overlay
+* Fix the json string detection for local plugin /localState
+* Remove old origin fetches regularily!
+* Restyle the content diff
+* Redesign icons
+* Have a setup system that setups something nice that you can show to people and test

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)